Khongchai/vocab/README.md

 My plan for this is to get everything working in typescript, and then experiment with different parser/tokenizer or an entire langauge server in other languages.

+Parser and tokenizer are separated because we can do something fun like both compiling to wasm with one written in C and the other in Rust or something.

 # Sample Syntax